apache/beam/website/www/site/content/en/documentation/sdks/python.md

 ## Using Beam Python SDK in your ML pipelines

-To use the Beam Python SDK with your machine learning pipelines, you can either use the RunInference API or TensorFlow.
+To use the Beam Python SDK with your machine learning pipelines, use the RunInference API for PyTorch and Sklearn models.
+If using Tensorflow model, you can make use of the library from `tfx_bsl`.
+Further integrations for tensorflow are planned.

 You can create multiple types of transforms using the RunInference API: the API takes multiple types of setup parameters from model handlers, and the parameter type determines the model implementation.
 For more information, see [Machine Learning](/documentation/sdks/python-machine-learning).